Apalachin meeting: Alternate theories of sabotage

 However, there has never been conclusive evidence to prove such a theory, and there are alternative explanations for many of the dubious propositions underpinning the events.
 Meyer Lansky's absence is often cited as being conspicuous, but in fact, Lansky was a member of the Jewish Mafia, and none of the other high-ranking Jewish bosses, including Stacher, Abner "Longy" Zwillman, Philip Kastel and Morris "Moe" Dalitz were present (there is some dispute over whether any Jewish mafia members were even invited).
 Lansky, for his part, claimed to have been ill on the day of the summit.
 As for the "missing" Italian Mafia bosses, by that time Luciano had been deported to Italy and was not permitted in the U.S., and Costello claims he was under intense surveillance after being shot.

 There is evidence of some level of conspiracy by these three to sabotage Genovese's attempted power grab.
 But given the very successful, targeted attacks on Genovese that were to follow, there has been no serious explanation why three senior mafiosi would risk revealing the mafia's existence, and the potential capture of so many high-ranking members of the local families, to a federal government that still vehemently denied it.
 Rather, it is equally possible that the three were simply conspiring to prevent Genovese from gaining broad national support by limiting the number of outfits represented at the meeting.
 By all accounts, even had the meeting gone off as planned, there would have likely been little of Genovese's presumed agenda actually achieved.

 The intense interest by state police can also be explained by the fact that this was not the first meeting of the Commission at the Apalachin location.
 That same location had been used the previous year, on a smaller scale.
 Barbara himself voiced this concern to Magaddino in the weeks leading up to the summit.
 Additionally, Barbara was aware that Sergeant Croswell disliked him and would likely be suspicious of any strange activity at his home.
 (Magaddino was later recorded blaming Barbara for this fiasco, despite it having been Magaddino's decision to host the event there).
 Finally, police and federal agents had only the suspicion of illegal activity occurring at the summit; they did not have sufficient cause to obtain search warrants for the house itself.
 In fact, most of the crime bosses who were detained were those that attempted to flee the scene, while those who remained inside the house (such as Magaddino) remained free.

 In popular culture

+The Apalachin meeting is mentioned or depicted in several popular novels, films, and television series, including: